jm1021/churchofjesuschrist/_posts/2024-09-01-moroni_helaman.md

 > Helaman 5:5 For they remembered the words which their father Helaman spake unto them.

-Helaman, who led the Stripling Warriors, is remembered not just for his leadership during their battles but also for his continued influence through his descendants. `He guided the "little army" with faith and strategic wisdom`, ensuring their preservation and success against overwhelming odds.
+Helaman, who led the Stripling Warriors, is remembered not just for his leadership during their battles but also for his continued influence through his descendants. **He guided the "little army" with faith and strategic wisdom**, ensuring their preservation and success against overwhelming odds.

-`His descendants` (Helaman, Nephi) played crucial roles in the Reign of the Judges, facing significant challenges like political intrigue, bands of robbers, rejection of the prophets, and the pride and disbelief that plagued their society. `Despite these challenges, they remained steadfast in their duties`, embodying the same faith and leadership that Helaman had demonstrated.
+**His descendants (Helaman, Nephi, Lehi) despite their challenges, they remained steadfast in their faith, embodying the same leadership that Helaman had demonstrated.** They played crucial roles in the Reign of the Judges;  facing significant challenges of political intrigue, bands of robbers, rejection of the prophets, and the pride and disbelief that plagued their society.

 ---

 In life, we may never know about the success or failure of our future generations.
 As I discover the teachings of my ancestors that I have researched through family history, I often feel a need to honor their past.

-I appreciate how the Book of Mormon continues to reference King Benjamin, Amulek, and Zeezrom in these later chapters, long after their time and across many generations. `This continuity gives me great hope for my own future generations`, as we pass down the teachings of Jesus Christ we've embraced and the family values we've worked to establish as parents
+I appreciate how the Book of Mormon continues to reference King Benjamin, Amulek, and Zeezrom in these later chapters, long after their time and across many generations. **This continuity gives me great hope for my own future generations**, as we pass down the teachings of Jesus Christ we've embraced and the family values we've worked to establish as parents

 ## The Other Perspective

 Amalickiah, Ammoron, Gadianton: Power and Greed, or Grievance?

-Amalickiah’s ambition to become king is clear, but he justified his actions by framing himself as a victim of Nephite leadership. `After defecting to the Lamanites, he stirred them up by convincing them that they had been wronged by the Nephites`.
+Amalickiah’s ambition to become king is clear, but he justified his actions by framing himself as a victim of Nephite leadership. **After defecting to the Lamanites, he stirred them up by convincing them that they had been wronged by the Nephites**.
 He manipulated the situation to create a narrative of injustice, rallying support for his cause by claiming to be fighting against the oppression of the Nephite government.

 ### Amalickiah